DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 Even if the Internet is pushing you to use Unix for this kind of applications, I think is fine to get the most of the tools you have in order to learn, letting performance and other criteria aside.

-Finally, even if you do have a machine with Unix OS, you can still follow the articles if you want to learn how to program an STM8, I will link tutorials for Unix OS when needed.

 ## Background
 If you are reading this I assume that you at least had some expirience blinking